Python3pkg/Django-Maced/README.md

 * django-bootstrap3 >= ?
 (I am using 6.2.2)
 * jQuery >= ?
 (I am using 1.12.0)

+# Notes

+This django app adds font-awesome 4.4.0 when using maced items.
+If you are using a different version of font-awesome, do one of the following:

+* Use 4.4.0
+* Change your local copy of django-maced to use your version (replace in modal.html and container.html)
+* Don't do anything.
+This may not actually cause any problems for you depending on the situation.

+I do plan on fixing this situation at some point, but considering the rarity of the problem, it is pretty low priority.

 # Recommendations

 Use bootstrap3 theme for bolder buttons.
 Just include this on your page: